-From 2018 onwards, the first 640 euros of dividends per taxpayer will henceforth be exempt from withholding tax.
+For the year 2019 the first 800 euros of dividends per taxpayer will be exempt from withholding tax.
 For the dividends received in 2018, the exempt is 640 euros.

 Dividends from recognized cooperative companies were already exempt from withholding tax for the first bracket of 190 euros of dividends (200 euros indexed for 2019).
-This exemption of 190 euros withholding tax on dividends from the cooperatives is now integrated in the general new exemption for dividends.
+This exemption of 190 euros withholding tax on dividends from the cooperatives is henceforth integrated in the general new exemption for dividends.

 The exemption of 800 euros (2019) (640 euros for the income in 2018) only applies to natural persons (Belgian residents and foreign non-residents).
 The exemption does not apply to companies and / or legal entities that are subject to corporation tax.
 For non-residents who are required to submit a declaration because they still have other Belgian income, the application for reimbursement must be made through that declaration.